PyFR/PyFR/doc/src/user_guide.rst

                *float*

-2. ``dt-adjust-min-fact`` --- minimum factor by which the changed time-step can be further changed as per target time constraints (suitable range 0.5-0.99)
+2. ``dt-adjust-min-fact`` --- minimum allowed factor by which the time-step modified by controller can be further changed to satisfy the constraints set by the target time (suitable range 0.5-0.99)

     *float*

-2. ``dt-adjust-max-fact`` --- maximum factor by which the changed time-step can be further changed as per target time constraints (suitable range 1.0-1.1)
+2. ``dt-adjust-max-fact`` --- maximum allowed factor by which the time-step modified by controller can be further changed to satisfy the constraints set by the target time (suitable range 1.0-1.1)

     *float*